LvdT/chowdown/_recipes/borscht.md

 - Add the garlic and stir fry on high heat for about 30 seconds
 - Add the content of the pan to the pot
 - Add the cabbage to the pot
-- Simmer until the cabbage is cooked (about 15 minutes)
+- Simmer until all vegetables are cooked (15 to 20 minutes)
-- Add salt and pepper
+- Add pepper a couple minutes before it’s done
 - Serve with sour cream and dill

 ---